Last Updated and Effective Date – June 1, 2022

 What is Major Junior Lacrosse?

-As established by existing leagues in other sports, namely hockey, major junior is defined as a league devoted to the development of players between the ages of twenty (20) and sixteen (16) years old.
-Additionally, competing in major junior is free-to-play for all players during league exhibition, regular season, playoff, and national championship competition.
+As established by existing leagues in other sports, namely hockey, major junior is defined as a league devoted to the development of players between the ages of twenty one (21) and sixteen (16) years old and is "free to play", meaning that there are no registration fees to compete in regular season, playoff, or national championship play.

 HOW IS THE CANADIAN LACROSSE LEAGUE DIFFERENT FROM OTHER JUNOR LEAGUES?

-- The CLL is the first and only junior-age league in Canada using a rulebook wrote with professional and international play as part of a LTAD Model
+- The CLL is the first and only junior-age competition available in Canada that uses a rulebook wrote with professional and international play as part of a LTAD Model

 - The CLL follows a proven LTAD Model for players between the ages of twenty (20) and sixteen (16) years old, creating the best environment for players to compete, develop, and showcase their skills

-- CLL teams do not monetarily exchange player 'playing rights', in other words players are not traded for cash, ensuring that every player maintains their status as an amateur athlete
+- The CLL does not monetarily exchange player 'playing rights', in other words players are not traded for cash, ensuring that every player maintains their status as an amateur athlete

 HOW ARE PLAYERS SELECTED TO REPRESENT CANADA AT THE IIJL WORLD JUNIOR LACROSSE CHAMPIONSHIP?

-The CLL currently holds a series of Regional Combines across Canada annually to identify potential players for the upcoming World Junior Lacrosse Championship and other IIJL events, including but not limited to; the World U18 Lacrosse Championship (WU18LC), World U16 Lacrosse Championship (WU16LC), and Canada Development Team (CANDT) at other international events not hosted by the IIJL.
-The Regional Combines are used by Canada staff to evaluate players on their maturity (communication skills), athleticism, skill, and lacrosse IQ.
+The CLL currently holds a series of Regional Combines across Canada annually to identify potential players for the upcoming World Junior Lacrosse Championship and other IIJL events, including but not limited to; the World U18 Lacrosse Championship (WU18LC), World U16 Lacrosse Championship (WU16LC), and Women's World Junior Lacrosse Championship (WWJLC) at other international events not hosted by the IIJL.
+The Regional Combines are used by CLL staff to evaluate players on their maturity (communication skills), athleticism, skill, and lacrosse IQ.

 WHAT IF A PLAYER CAN NOT ATTEND A REGIONAL COMBINE DUE TO A SCHEDULing CONFLICT?

-The CLL and Canada staff understand that junior players have a variety of obligations.
-During the selection process communication is important and valued by Canada staff.
-If a player can not attend a Regional Combine and communicates that with Canada staff, the player will remain in consideration over the course of our Summer Evaluation Period leading up to the current year's World Junior Lacrosse Championship and other IIJL events.
+The CLL staff understand that junior players have a variety of obligations.
+During the selection process communication is important and valued by CLL staff.
+If a player can not attend a Regional Combine and communicates that with CLL staff, the player will remain in consideration over the course of our Summer Evaluation Period leading up to the current year's World Junior Lacrosse Championship and other IIJL events.

 What is the Summer Evaluation Period?

 The Summer Evaluation Period is the time duration between the end of the Regional Combines and the completion of the Canadian junior (A, B, C) league regular season and or a team's elimination from their respective playoffs.
-The Summer Evaluation Period is a time for Canada staff to watch and privately evaluate potential players for inclusion on the Canada roster.
-Players are not contacted until their team is mathematically eliminated from playoff contention or eliminated from playoff in a series - to avoid any distractions while players are focused on winning a Canadian Junior A or B National Championship with their respective junior team.
+The Summer Evaluation Period is a time for CLL staff to watch and privately evaluate potential players for inclusion on the Canada international program roster.
+CLL staff will not contact players until their team is mathematically eliminated from playoff contention or eliminated from playoff in a series - to avoid any distractions while players are focused on winning a Canadian Junior A or B National Championship with their respective junior team.
+Once a Player's commitments with their junior team have been fulfilled, CLL staff will contact a player immediately if they have slotted that player for inclusion on a Canada international program roster.

-What Does The New Lacrosse Canada Amendment Mean for Players who Want to Compete With Canada at the World Juniors?
+What Does The ANNUAL Lacrosse Canada MEMO Mean for Players who Want to Compete With Canada at the World Juniors?

-- On December 9, 2021 Lacrosse Canada posted their annual memo to their members educating them on the Canadian Lacrosse League and the IIJL World Junior Lacrosse Championship, this has been done every year since 2016
+- On December 9, 2021, July 21, 2022, again on March 10, 2023, and most likely again in the future, Lacrosse Canada posted their annual memo to their members educating them about the Canadian Lacrosse League and the IIJL World Junior Lacrosse Championship, the same memo that has been posted every year since 2018

-- Added to their annual memo was a recently proposed amendment to their operating policy:
+- Added to their annual memo on December 9, 2021 was a recently proposed amendment to their operating policy:

 5.1.2 Domestically and internationally, no registered participant, Jr and under, may play or participate in any non-approved competition, namely any competitions non-approved by World Lacrosse or any of its National Governing Bodies (NGB) including Lacrosse Canada (LC), and Provincial or Territorial Sport Organization (P/TSO) without first obtaining the permission of their LC Member Association.
 Any participation in non-sanctioned events will result in loss of eligibility for all National Championships and Team Canada events.

-- As the proposed amendment currently reads, players are able to play in "non-approved competition/non-sanctioned events" provided players obtain permission from their respective Lacrosse Canada Member Association - meaning that players will need to obtain 'permission' from their respective provincial lacrosse association in which they play and are members
+- As the proposed amendment reads, players are able to play in "non-approved competition/non-sanctioned events" provided players obtain permission from their respective Lacrosse Canada Member Association - meaning that players will need to obtain 'permission' from their respective provincial lacrosse association in which they are 'currently' playing and are members

 - Additionally, the CLL does not know of any timelines for Lacrosse Canada Member Associations, provincial lacrosse association, to implement these processes

-- Unfortunately, at the posting of this FAQ, the CLL is not aware of any process in place for players who are members of the other ten (10) Lacrosse Canada Member Associations, provincial lacrosse associations, to:
+- Unfortunately, at the time of updating this FAQ, the CLL is still not aware of any process in place for players who are members of the other ten (10) Lacrosse Canada Member Associations, provincial lacrosse associations, to:

 - The additional information was also provided in the Lacrosse Canada memo: